 In blended families, it can also be useful to nominate a neutral party or an independent trustee company to act as executor.
 This can often help to avoid unnecessary conflict during the administration of the estate and avoid delays to the will being carried out.

-When working with blended families on their estate plan, the team at Equity Trustees aims to minimise potential disputes that could arise down the track.
 If your will is challenged, it can not only be stressful and upsetting for all parties involved but could also reduce the value of your estate once legal fees are paid.
 Some of the things we look at are the family tree, the needs and circumstances of each family member and, of course, the wishes of the person making the will.

 IMPORTANT LEGAL INFO This article is of a general nature and FYI only, because it doesn’t take into account your financial or legal situation, objectives or needs.
 That means it’s not financial product or legal advice and shouldn’t be relied upon as if it is.
 Before making a financial or legal decision, you should work out if the info is appropriate for your situation and get independent, licensed financial services or legal advice.